 What impact will my sponsorship have?
 On graduation, trainees have the ability to support themselves and pass on what they have learnt to at least 50 members of their community, creating sustainable change in rural Uganda.

 Who is sponsorship suitable for?
-Due to the higher cost, this sponsorship scheme often works well for a business, church, school or club, but we also have generous individuals who enjoy this type of 'hands on' sponsorship opportunity.
+Due to the higher cost, this sponsorship scheme often works well for a family, business, church, school or club, but we also have generous individuals who enjoy this type of 'hands on' sponsorship opportunity.

 Please download our information pack for more details.